zzzprojects/learn-orm/tutorials/dapper/database-setup.md

 # Database Setup

-To use Dapper, we need to create a database first and then we will perform various database operations using dapper.
+To use Dapper, we need to create a database first, and then we will perform various database operations using dapper.

 The SQL `CREATE DATABASE` statement is used to create a new SQL database.